 If you happen to be in Santorini during the Greek Easter, you can miss fireworks on Saturday night, you could even miss the tradition of a delicious roasted lamb on the spit on Easter Sunday.
 Yet, a visit to Pyrgos on Good Friday night is an experience you should not miss.

-Santorini in Spring
+Santorini during Spring

-Women use an old recipe to prepare melitinia.
-This sweet looks like a tart and comes in different sizes.
+Melitinia has the shape of a tart and comes in different sizes.
 The name comes from the ancient term meliteros, meaning “as sweet as honey”.